k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Fabric_smart_proxy.md

 The web server filter parameters are defined as follows:

 * fabric_redirect is the process of forwarding a client from the requested URL to another URL.
-  * A CLIENT side redirect is a direct forward to a destination URL.
-The browser itself is doing the redirect.
+  * A CLIENT side redirect is a direct forwarding to a destination URL.
+The browser itself is doing the redirection.
   * A SERVER side redirect means the server calls the WS and returns the response (back to back).
 * fabric_retry allows to define a number redirect retries in case of a failure.
 * fabric_tokens is a list of argument names to be used for redirect.